oduameh/hydra/docs/docs/getting-started.md

 ## Use the head

 Using the terminal interface of any node, you can now `[i]nit` the Hydra head and `[c]ommit` pre-distributed funds to it.
 Note that these steps are near-instant as the devnet is producing blocks much faster than a public testnet or the mainnet.
-After committing from all nodes, the head will automatically open, and you can also use the `hydra tui` or the API to create new transactions and submit them to the Hydra head.
+After committing from all nodes, the head will automatically open, and you can also use the `hydra-tui` or the API to create new transactions and submit them to the Hydra head.

 ![](./open-head.png)